scottsweb/watz/readme.md

 ![watz breadboard made with Fritzing](https://raw.githubusercontent.com/scottsweb/watz/master/watz.png)

 The included watz.fzz file can be opened in [Fritzing](http://fritzing.org/).
 Replace the transistor with the TSL251R-LF.
+Version 2.0 of the code the board requires the Photon and the TSL251R-LF to be attached to the WKP pin to bring the board out of deep sleep.

 ## Installation